Clashing views on psychological issues

 Summary

-Like many sources cited in this outline Burr be set to undertake the so-called similar method of critical evaluation of the research done in the field of biology and medicine on human sexual orientation.
+Like many sources cited in this outline, Burr is set to undertake the so-called similar method of critical evaluation of the research done in the field of biology and medicine on human sexual orientation.

 Rationale

-Unlike other sources cited in this outline this one differ in one aspect and that is the innate impossibility and complexity involve in scientific investigation regarding the issues of human sexual orientation.
-This paper highpoints the mysterious nature of human brain and the in-authenticities of the neurological research that pervades authority of the generality of the findings.
+Unlike other sources cited in this outline, this one differs in one aspect, and that is the innate impossibility and complexity involved in a scientific investigation regarding the issues of human sexual orientation.
+This paper highlights the mysterious nature of the human brain and the in-authenticities of the neurological research that pervades the authority of the generality of the findings.

 References